GaloisInc/ivorylang-org/pages/ivory-fib.md

 analogous to the `return` keyword in C.

 Remember when we said above the Haskell type checker will infer `a` and `b` to have type `Uint32`?
-The `ret` function on line 13 tells the type checker that the type of `result` on like 12 is the result type of the procedure from line
+The `ret` function on line 19 tells the type checker that the type of `result` on line 12 is the result type of the procedure from line
-1. It follows that `a` must be a Ref to that type, `a'` must have that type, and through the use of `+` on line 10, `b'` also must have that type.
+7. It follows that `a` must be a Ref to that type, `a'` must have that type, and through the use of `+` on line 16, `b'` also must have that type.

 This is a nice example of how using Haskell gives us strong guarantees of type correctness without having to write out a lot of type information explicitly.